marmelab/react-admin/docs/Store.md

 ## Store-Based Hooks

-React-admin components don't acess the store directly ; instead, they use purpose-driven hooks, which you can use, too:
+React-admin components don't access the store directly ; instead, they use purpose-driven hooks, which you can use, too:

 - `useSidebarState()` for the open/closed sidebar state
 - `useLocaleState()` for the locale